On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Preliminaries

 As an important parameter which measures the time required by a Markov chain to get close to its stationary distribution, the \emph{mixing time} is defined as \cite{mixingtimemarkovchain}

-where $\|\cdot\|_{TV}$ represents the total variation distance (other measures of distance also exist \cite{RosenthalOPDAMCMC}).
-It is well known that the \emph{spectral gap} $\gamma$ of the transition matrix offers a good upper bound on the mixing time, that is
+where $\|\cdot\|_{TV}$ represents the total variation distance (other measures of distance also exist, see \cite{RosenthalOPDAMCMC} for more details).
+It is well known that the \emph{spectral gap} $\gamma$ of the transition matrix offers an upper bound on the mixing time

 where $\pi_{\text{min}}=\text{min}_{\mathbf{x\in\Omega}}\pi(\mathbf{x})$, $\Omega$ stands for the state space, $\gamma=1-|\lambda_1|>0$ and $\lambda_1$ represents the second largest eigenvalue of the transition matrix $\mathbf{P}$ in a Markov chain.
 Therefore, a large value of the spectral gap leads to rapid convergence to stationarity \cite{RapidlyMixingRandall}.